mozilla/taar-lite/docs/GraphRepresentation.md

 This treatment is a rescaled version of the [total relevance normalization](#total-relevance-normalization).
 Rather than total installs, popularity is quantified in terms of the proportion of coinstalls associated with each add-on.
-Here, the assumption is that more relevant recommendations tend to account for a higher proportion out of the given add-on's coinstallations than it does for other add-ons.
+Here, the assumption is that
+__more relevant recommendations tend to account for a higher proportion out of the given add-on's coinstallations than it does for other add-ons__.

 Given add-on A, the coinstallation count for (A,B) for each add-on B is first divided by the sum of all A's coinstallation counts.